XrPF/ReplicaSyncAPI/README.md

 pip install -r requirements.txt
 ```

-4. Set up your environment variables in the .env file.
-Note that we should specify the "base" OPTS and the OPTS_REPLICA (it is required in order to use a separate connection pool for synchronization batch process and replication process):
+4. Set up your environment variables in the .env file:

 ```
 ROLE="worker" # master or worker in cluster mode, standalone in standalone mode